trytouca/trytouca/docs/docs/sdk/cpp/core-api.md

 ```

 The above code uses the low-level Touca Client API to perform the same
-operations as the Touca test framework, without handling errors, reporting
+operations as the Touca test runner, without handling errors, reporting
 progress, and handling command line arguments.
 In this section, we will review
 the functions used in this code and explain what they do.